Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/developer-guide/Sim-Diasca-VCS-guide-english.rst

 To do so, the source control system has to keep track of which changes have been applied to which elements, which was not supported by SVN versions prior to the 1.5 one.

 A side-effect of this newer SVN feature is that the the reintegrated branch (here, B) cannot be used anymore then.
 This is why branches should not be named according to user names, as the first reintegration will disallow the use of this name afterwards.
-So branches should preferably be named according to features or topics instead (ex: ``preparation-of-sim-diasca-2.0``).
+So branches should preferably be named according to features or topics instead (e.g. ``preparation-of-sim-diasca-2.0``).